-If these were simple characteristics or behaviors to implement, you’d already been doing so, but they are often shrouded in narrowly focused overconfidence.
-Either consult with your Psychologist or find a seasoned business coach that will work with you during this exacting moment of truth.
+If these were simple characteristics or behaviors to implement, you’d already been doing so.
+They are often shrouded in narrowly focused overconfidence.
+Either consult with your Psychologist or find a seasoned business coach that will work with you during this critical moment of truth.
 Hint: your process may begin with “leading by example.”

 Share your healthy vision for the future, one that benefits all those concerned, not just the fortunate few at the top.
 Your efforts often impel a desire to be supportive and helpful from those around you, once you have shared vision for the greater good.
 Your boss may just pick up on the vibe that they, too, better make some changes of their own.

-Taking things just a step further, you can and should create your personal agenda, with a focus to target certain people to get to know better or influence.
-Don’t be superficial in your attempts to capitalize on any and all opportunities, rather demonstrate your allegiance to your underlying values for yourself and others.
+Taking things just a step further, you can and should create your personal agenda.
+Focus on targeting certain people to get to know better or influence.
+Don’t be superficial in your attempts to capitalize on any and all opportunities.
+Demonstrate your allegiance to your underlying values for yourself and others.

-Tip # 4 – Although it can be nerve-racking to not go for more money and better perks, this may just be the best advice I can share.
+Tip # 5 – Although it can be nerve-racking to not go for more money and better perks, this may just be the best advice I can share.
 Sure, saying yes to a promotion usually equates to more money, power, prestige, and swag in the short run, but also very often means to forgo flexibility, autonomy, creativity, and personal satisfaction.
 This is a personal example, but you get the idea.

 There are critical components to our success that lie just below the surface of our awareness that probably shouldn’t be overlooked if we are concerned about our careers and our emotional intelligence – that’s the goo that makes life glide.